Scripting Guide

 });

-A script can contain any number of schema(), on_save(), and on_view() calls.
-It is conventional to keep related types together in a single file.
+A script can contain any number of schema() or register_*() calls, provided it follows the category rule.
+Keep related types together in a single file.

 2. Defining schemas